lejoss/wiki-lejo/README.md

 - Group of testers with goggle's account (for alpha/beta release)
 - Create the Application in Google Play Console

+---

 ### Assets

 ---

 #### Screenshot
-Take 2 screenshots of the app while running on Emulator, then upload those to screenshot panel.
+Take 2 screenshots of the app while running on Emulator, then upload those to screenshot panel in the form step.

 #### High-res icon
 - 32-bit PNG (with alpha)